compose

 Return the result of

-For example, for the composite function f = compose(add, sin)
+For example, for the composite function f = compose(add, sin),

-will return the same result as sin(add(x,
+f(x, y) will return the same result as sin(add(x,

-Return value: A new function (of type FUNCTIONDEF) is returned, with the same parameters as the first function.
+A new function (of type FUNCTIONDEF) is returned, with the same parameters as the first function.

 Examples